kaisaryousuf/WIN-MASTER/README.md

 # WIN-MASTER
     Computer Misuse Act 1990 3A

-These programs have been specifically written for the purpose of legitimate penetration testing and should not be used for any unauthorized purposes.
+    This program has been specifically written for the purpose of legitimate penetration testing and should not be used for any unauthorised or nefarious reasons.
 ## A PYTHON SCRIPT FILE TO REMOTELY ANALYSE AND EXPLOIT MICROSOFT WINDOWS SYSTEMS VIA IMPACKET.

 Usage: python3 WinMaster.py